-Your website’s most important user is the person who has never visited your church before.
+Your website’s most important user is someone who has never visited your church.
 You have one chance to catch their attention and compel them to plan a visit.
 What’s to stop them from leaving forever and finding another church to visit?
-Make sure you have a What to Expect page on your website solely dedicated to first-time visitors and their first visit to your church.
+Ensure you have a What to Expect page on your website dedicated to first-time visitors and their first visit to your church.
 If you’re looking for inspiration, check out Grace Hills Church’s outstanding what to expect page.
-Also, make sure that the link to your what to expect page is the most prominent call-to-action throughout your website.
-Below is an example of a prominent call-to-action button to the “What to Expect” page.
+Also, make sure that the link to your what to expect page is your website’s most prominent call to action.
+Below is an example of a prominent call-to-action button on the “What to Expect” page.

-Once a visitor walks into your church building, it’s crucial to collect their information for followup.
+Once a visitor walks into your church building, collecting their information for follow-up is crucial.
 This can be accomplished through a welcome packet or a church connection card.
-Not only will a welcome packet or connection card help you gather visitor information, if designed well, these resources will communicate to your visitors that you appreciate them and want to know them better.
-Make sure to invite visitors to fill out and return a connection card or welcome packet during the service.
-Also, make sure these resources are in your welcome center and can be easily seen.
+Not only will a welcome packet or connection card help you gather visitor information if designed well, but these resources will also tell your visitors that you appreciate them and want to know them better.
+Invite visitors to complete and return a connection card or welcome packet during the service.
+Also, ensure these resources are in your welcome center and can be easily seen.
 Consider placing them on a display rack.
-You don’t want to miss a single opportunity to invite your visitors to connect with your church in a deeper way!
+You don’t want to miss a single opportunity to invite your visitors to connect with your church more deeply!
 Welcome packets and connection cards are a powerful way to accomplish this.

-If your church does have a welcome center, you’ll want to make sure it’s very easy to find.
+If your church has a welcome center, you’ll want to ensure it’s easy to find.
 This can be accomplished through good signage throughout your building.
 Placing easy-to-read signs throughout your church building to make everything effortless to find is a good principle to follow in general.
-At the end of the day, it’s vital to put yourself in your first-time visitor’s shoes.
-Ask yourself if you would you be able to easily find everything if you were visiting your church for the first time.
+It’s vital to put yourself in your first-time visitor’s shoes.
+Ask yourself if you could easily find everything if you visited your church for the first time.

-We hope these suggestions have given you inspiration to make your church more welcoming to visitors!
-Below are some closing Bible verses on the subject of welcoming for you to ponder.
+We hope these suggestions have inspired you to make your church more welcoming to visitors!
+Below are some closing Bible verses on welcoming for you to ponder.